 I realized the only thing I could control was me.
 I could control my emotions by paying attention to how I felt about the situation.
 In other words, the bulk of the work is happening way before the meeting.
 Yes, I still maintain the checklist that contains the “evidence” of the student not meeting expectations.
 However, the real power is me being aware of my emotions.
 My emotions are the guiding system on how I am going to respond to behavior during these difficult conversations.
 For instance, if I am upset or angry, I postpone the meeting for another time until I reach a sense of calmness.
 In addition, I also look at each student with a sense of peace and love.
 In doing so, it allows me to enter the conversation without bias, and not take things so personally (more blog posts on this topic coming soon).

-Difficult to compassionate conversations is attainable, but the majority of the work is done before the conversation and it begins with you.
+Difficult to compassionate conversations is attainable, but the majority of the work is done before the conversation and begins with you.
 It is important to remember, the student will respond to your disposition.
-Prior to going into the meeting, spend some time with yourself and take note to how you are feeling about yourself, the student, the circumstance, and the potential outcome.
-By taking this time, you will transfer your defensive, fear based conversation to a compassionate, peaceful conversation and everyone will feel EMPOWERED!
+Before going into the meeting, spend some time with yourself and take note of how you are feeling about yourself, the student, the circumstance, and the potential outcome.
+By taking this time, you will transfer your defensive, fear-based conversation to a compassionate, peaceful conversation and everyone will feel EMPOWERED!

 Let me know your thoughts.
 I always enjoy your responses!
 Have a wonderful day!